 RESTful WebServices Exceptions

 RESTful services generate and send exceptions to clients in response to invocation errors.
 Exceptions send HTTP status codes (specified later in this document for each operation).
 HTTP status codes may be followed by an optional JSON exception structure (“requestError” datatype).
-Two types of exceptions may be defined: service exceptions and policy exceptions.
+Two types of exceptions are supported: service exceptions and policy exceptions.

 Service Exceptions